honeycombio/terraform-aws-integrations/README.md

 This module creates resources in AWS to set up integrations that send data to Honeycomb.

+## What does this module do?

+This module sets up various resources in AWS required to send olly data from AWS services to Honeycomb.

+Current Integrations supported are:

+* Cloudwatch Logs
+* Load Balancer Logs

 ## Use

 The minimal config is: